303rd Aeronautical Systems Wing: History

-Trained for strategic bombardment and air refueling operations to meet Strategic Air Command's global commitments, equipped with B-29 Superfortresses.
-Deployed to Sidi Slimane AB, French Morocco, 5 Oct-6 Nov 1952.
+Specifically trained for strategic bombardment and air refueling operations to meet the Strategic Air Command (SAC)'s global commitments and equipped with B-29 Superfortresses, the wing was deployed to Sidi Slimane Air Base, French Morocco on 5 October to 6th November 1952.

-Replaced the propeller-driven B-29s with new B-47E Stratojet swept-wing medium bombers in 1953, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
-Flew numerous training missions and participated in various SAC exercises and deployments with the Stratojet, deploying to Greenham Common RAF Station, England, 17 Mar-28 Apr 1954; Fairford RAF Station, England, 28 Apr-5 Jun 1954; and Anderson AFB, Guam, 4 Jul-4 Oct 1956 and 5 Apr-5 Jul 1958.
+In 1953, the wing replaced its B-29s with Boeing B-47E Stratojet medium bombers.
+These swept-wing aircraft were capable of high subsonic speeds and were designed to penetrate Soviet airspace.
+It flew numerous training missions and participated in various SAC exercises and deployments with the Stratojet, deploying to RAF Greenham Common, England, 17/03/1954 – 28/04/1954; RAF Fairford, England, 28/04/1954 – 05/06/1954; and Anderson Air Force Base, Guam, 04/07/1956 - 04/10/1956 and 05/04/1958 - 05/07/1958.

-In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-Began sending its stratojets to AMARC in 1963, the last being retired in 1964.
-Wing was inactivated on 15 June 1964 after the last B-47 was retired.
+In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of the SAC's strategic arsenal.
+The wing began to send its Stratojets to the Aerospace Maintenance and Regeneration Center (AMARC) in 1963, the last being retired in 1964.
+It was inactivated on 15 June 1964 after the last B-47 was retired.

-Reactivated as a BGM-109G Gryphon Cruise Missile wing in August 1986.
-Maintained 64 operational missiles in a combat-ready state.
-Inactivated in January 1989 as a result of the INF treaty and the elimination of the BGM-109G missile from service.
+The wing was reactivated as a BGM-109G Gryphon cruise missile wing in August 1986.
+It maintained 64 operational missiles in a combat-ready state.
+The wing was finally inactivated in January 1989 as a result of the Intermediate-Range Nuclear Forces Treaty and the elimination of the BGM-109G missile from service.

-As part of the Aeronautical Systems Center, the 303d designs, develops and delivers dominant aerospace weapon systems and capabilities for U.S. Air Force, other U.S. military, allied and coalition-partner warfighters, in support of Air Force leadership priorities.
+As part of the Aeronautical Systems Center, the 303d designed, developed and delivered aerospace weapon systems and capabilities for the U.S. Air Force, as well as other U.S. military, allied, and coalition-partner war fighters, in support of Air Force leadership priorities.

-Wing responsibilities also included identifying, coordinating, and implementing horizontal integration/capability planning across weapons systems in support of the Global Strike and Global Persistent Attack concept of operations.
+Its responsibilities also included identifying, coordinating, and implementing horizontal integration/capability planning across weapons systems in support of the Global Strike and Global Persistent Attack concept of operations.

-The wing was reorganised as a directorate on 1 July 2010.
+The wing was reorganized as a directorate on 1 July 2010.